pk-fr/yakpro-po/README.md

     ulimit -s

-    I had 8192 - for a task of this size obviously totally undersized...Change this to something more appropriate, say
+    I had 8192 - for a task of this size obviously totally undersized...
+    Change this to something more appropriate, say

     ulimit -s 102400